chenhsong/chenhsong.github.io/iChen/doc/archive_database_guide.md

 `CREATE SCHEMA` T-SQL statement.

-The user (`iChenServer` above) must be the user account that is used by the iChen® Server 4.1 to connect to the SQL Server®.
+The user (`iChenServer` above) must be the user account that is used by the iChen® Server 4 instance to connect to the SQL Server® instance.

 After changing the default schema of the user, login with the user before running the database creation script.
 For this to succeed, the user must have `CREATE TABLE`